 To be clear, this is not a deduction but a tax credit - which is much better.
 For example, if you install a system in 2020 which costs $30,000, you will be able to take a 26% tax credit ($7,800) to be used to offset future tax payments to the IRS, dollar for dollar, until the $7,800 credit is gone.

-In 2020, this steps down to 26%, in 2021 down to 22%.
+In 2021 that goes down to 22%.
 The tax credit percentage is set by the year it is installed so for the full 26% your system must be installed in 2020.
 Pending any new legislation, in 2022 and beyond, the benefits for commercial solar systems continue at 10%, but there will no longer be a residential solar tax credit.
 Please discuss with a tax professional to understand how solar tax credits will work in your case.
 You can access form 5695, Residential Energy Credits in the IRS web site, or see our article on how to file for the solar tax credit.

 - Maryland Property Tax Exemption - Due to a series of Maryland legislative acts, solar systems are exempt from state and local property tax assessments.
 This means you can add value to your home or business without adding additional tax liability.
 No other home improvement or business property improvement can do that for you while it is also reducing cost and generating income.
 More details are on the Energy Department’s website and we always recommend discussing your unique case with a tax professional.